Updated May 4, 2026

 - Faster customer response times

-- Better cash flow with quick invoicing
+- Better cash flow from quick invoicing

 - More time for family and rest